Be Going To Statements ESL Games, Activities and Worksheets

 What's in the bag?

-Here is an amusing be going to game to help students practice talking about intentions.
+In this amusing be going to game, students invent reasons why they have something in a bag using be going to.
 Students sit in a circle and pass a bag to each other.
 The student who receives the bag looks inside.
 The student who passed the bag then invents something unusual or bizarre that could be inside and asks a 'Why have you got ... in your bag?' question to the student, e.g. 'Why have you got a monkey in your bag?'
-The other student quickly thinks of an appropriate reason and responds using be going to, e.g. 'I'm going to take it to the zoo'.
-Students are out of the game if they make a grammar mistake, can't think of an appropriate reason, repeat an answer given by another student, or take too long to reply.
+The other student quickly thinks of an appropriate reason and responds using be going to, e.g. 'I'm going to take it to the zoo.'
+Students are out of the game if they make a grammar mistake, can't think of an appropriate reason, repeat an answer given by another student or take too long to reply.
 The last student left in the game wins.

 What's in the bag?
 Preview